H1kun/NGEN/README.md

 # NitroGen
 Generates + Checks Discord Nitro codes

+It is very unlikely you will generate a working codebut oh well.

 I did not originally create this project but I fixed + adapted it.

 This is PURELY proof of concept!!!

 To use:
 1. Open proxies.txt and paste in your fresh http:port proxies